Toe to toe

 Face to face

-Sadly solitude
+Sightless solitude

 And it's finger popping

-Twenty-four hour shopping in Rapture
+Twenty-four hour shopping in rapture

-Fab Five Freddie told me everybody's high
+Fab Five Freddy told me everybody's fly

 Flash is fast, Flash is cool